dwavesystems/dwave-ocean-sdk/docs/concepts/index.rst

 ========

-See the :ref:`glossary` for short definitions of terminology or learn Ocean concepts here:
+See the :ref:`ocean_glossary` for short definitions of terminology or learn Ocean concepts here:

 .. list-table:: Ocean Concepts
    :widths: auto